zedgge/zedgge/README.md

 # 💫 About Me:
-# Welcome! 🎉<br><br>Snacks will not be provided. 🍪❌<br><br>This is my little corner of the internet where I post some of my completed projects (okay... maybe like 10% of them).
-Some might even be useful.
+# Welcome! 🎉<br><br>Snacks will not be provided. 🍪❌<br><br>This is my little corner of the internet where I post some of my completed projects (okay... maybe like 10% of them). if you want to learn more about my "official" completed projects msgs me and talk to me id love to talk about it if your intrested.
+Some of my projects might even be useful.
 To someone.
 Somewhere.
 Possibly.<br><br>I build things for fun, learning, and occasionally chaos.  <br>Always curious, always improving.<br><br>Feel free to poke around — just don’t expect anything too serious.<br>

 ## 🌐 Socials: